 We believe these key business metrics provide useful information to help investors understand and evaluate our business performance.
-Gross systems shipped is a key measure of sales volume, which drives potential revenue, while sales returns rates are an indicator of expected reductions to revenue and an indicator of change in customer mix and factors affecting the returns rates by customer type.
-However, as discussed elsewhere in this report, our sales volume, sales returns rate and revenue during the current period were not consistent with the prior periods as a result of the DOJ investigation and settlement and claims audits.
-See "-DOJ investigation and settlement and claims audits."
+Gross systems shipped is a key measure of sales volume, which drives potential revenue, while sales returns rates are an indicator of expected reductions to revenue as well as change in customer mix and factors affecting the returns rates by customer type.

-Due to the historically higher return rate for cash-pay customers as compared to insurance customers, we expect that revenue, gross profit and gross margin may remain depressed as compared to prior periods for so long as there is minimal volume from our customers using insurance benefits as a direct method of payment to Eargo; however, we are currently unable to predict whether our expansion into retail locations will affect our return rate for cash-pay customers, and the impact any such change may have on our revenue, gross profit and gross margin.
+Due to the historically higher return rate for cash-pay customers as compared to insurance customers, we expect that revenue, gross profit and gross margin may remain depressed as compared to prior periods for so long as there is minimal volume from our customers using insurance benefits as a direct method of payment to Eargo; however, we are currently unable to predict the long-term impact that the expansion of our omni-channel strategy (including retail and other partners) will have on our return rate for cash-pay customers, and the impact any such change may have on our revenue, gross profit and gross margin.